m8rex/rumbas/book/src/tutorial/first_question/step4.md

 Recompile the question.
 ```

 This time we will get a different error.
-This error is because we are missing a crucial file in our rumbas project.
+This error is because we are missing another crucial file in our rumbas project.
 This file is the `exams/questions_preview.yaml` file.

 ```admonish info
 The `exams/questions_preview.yaml` file is used to create a preview exam for a question.